What is AhrefsBot?

 Crawl-delay: 10

-2. Contact Ahrefs support to request lower crawl rate
+Email support@ahrefs.com to request a lower crawl rate for your domain.

 Detecting AhrefsBot